 Many national driving licences are recognised as valid by Qatar and you need only take an eye test before you are issued with a valid Qatari licence and you are set to go.

-In an effort to reduce traffic congestion, certain professions will preclude you from gaining a licence.
+In an effort to reduce traffic congestion, certain professions (approximately 240) will preclude you from gaining a licence.
 However, if you have the personal sponsorship of a Qatari national, or your spouse, then your profession is not important.

 The police have offices in all the driving schools and you can even take your eye test there.